 • Do not use with occlusive dressings.

-• The gel must not come into contact with mucous membranes.
+• The gel must not come into contact with mucous membranes and with the eyes.

 • Patients with asthma combined with chronic rhinitis, chronic sinusitis, and/or nasal polyposis have a higher risk of allergy to aspirin and/or NSAIDs than the rest of the population.